Over Washing & the Overuse of Antibacterial Products

-HS is not an infectious disease and our abscesses are typically sterile, so the use of antibacterial products for our abscesses is unnecessary.
+HS is not an infectious disease.
+Our abscesses do not always contain harmful bacteria and are not always infected, so the use of antibacterial products for our abscesses is not always necessary.
 The overuse of antibacterial products, cleansers, soaps, antiseptics, antibiotic creams, especially those that contain triclosan, don’t differentiate between good and bad bacteria; they are designed to kill them all.

 When used excessively, antibacterial products are not good for HS or our overall well being.
 Our skin is colonized by millions and millions of bacteria, viruses, and fungi.
 The “good” bacteria has a fundamental role.
 You do not want to ruin that skin microbiota (skin Flora) that resides on our skin, underneath our skin, and even in our hair follicles as it can be a precious protection that contributes to our immune defenses.
 A low diversification in the bacterial ecosystem can erase cutaneous reactivity and sensitivity, and even provoke pathological conditions such as: Dermatitis, acne, rosacea, and other inflammatory skin conditions.
 Overuse of antibacterial soaps have the potential to create antibiotic-resistant bacteria and using antibacterial chemicals to kill bacteria can actually make them stronger over time, also making the bacteria itself harder to kill.